cleveragira/Infectious-Disease-Modeling-IDM-/README.md

 This notebook provides a hands-on introduction to the process of manually calibrating an SIR model.
 By adjusting the parameters \(\beta\) and \(\gamma\), you can learn how to fit the model to real-world data and understand the dynamics of infectious disease spread.

-For further exploration, consider automating the calibration process using optimization techniques, which will be covered in later exercises.

 ---

-Feel free to contribute or suggest improvements to this notebook by opening an issue or pull request on GitHub.